opencog/atomese-simd/Design-A.md

   while here, we need to send/receive vectors represented as `FloatValue`s.
 Maybe other kinds of vectors, but for now, `FloatValue`s.
-The other problem is that the `StorageNode` API sits outside of Atomese proper, and uses instead a collection of calls `cog-open` and `cog-close` to manage connection state.
+The other problem is that the `StorageNode` provides a BackingStore API that is not suitable for operating on vectors.

-  Which is adequate for the intended use, but leaves something to be desired.
+  Update (August 2025): `StorageNode` has been modified to use `ObjectNode` as its base class, and it now behave like an object.

-  Update (August 2025): the above has been fixed; `StorageNode` now uses `ObjectNode` as its base class, and it now behave like an object.
+  The `BackingStore` must necessarily remain in place.

 * Create something new, inspired by `BackingStore`.
 This removes some of the issues with StorageNodes, but leaves others in place.
 One